EvgeniyDresviannikov/sensor_app/README.md

 DB:
 http://localhost:8080/h2-console (credentials: sa/password)

-This is a simple version of application received sensor data.
+This is a simple version of application that receives data from sensors.
 Obviously it needs to be improved to work properly at the scale of hundreds of thousands of sensors sending 1 request per minute each.
 The main focus of this version is to meet acceptance criteria mentioned in task.